SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

     hide_table_of_contents: true
     ---
     ```
-    * `title`: Name of the release notes including Product or Feature
+    * `title`.
+Name of the release notes including Product or Feature
-    * `tags`: Add a comma-separated list of existing tags.
+    * `tags`.
+Add a comma-separated list of existing tags.
-    * `hide-table-of-contents`: Hide the TOC on the page, keeping the notes clean and wide on the page.
+    * `hide-table-of-contents`.
+Hide the TOC on the page, keeping the notes clean and wide on the page.
 1. Save images to this folder and add them to the markdown file: `![alt text](image-name.png)`.